 You may have sore or swollen gums after the placement of your dental veneers.
 You can relieve this discomfort by taking mild, over-the-counter pain relievers or by gently rinsing your mouth three times a day with a warm, salt water rinse.
 Dissolve one teaspoon of salt in one cup of warm water in order to create this rinse.

 Though veneers are resistant to discolorations, they are still subject to stains if you take certain foods, drinks, and other substances in excess.
-Tobacco products can stain teeth and veneers a yellowish-brown color very quickly, whether you smoke or chew the tobacco.
-If you eat or drink foods or beverages like cola, berries, red wine, coffee, and tea, then brush and rinse your teeth afterwards to prevent staining.
+Tobacco products can stain veneers with a yellowish-brown color very quickly, whether you smoke or chew the tobacco.
+If you eat or drink foods or beverages like, berries, red wine, coffee, and tea, then brush and rinse your teeth afterwards to prevent staining.
 Additionally, avoid soda and acidic foods because they can de-bond your veneers from your teeth.
-If you do consume these food and drinks, then rinse your mouth with water afterwards.

 If your temporary veneers come loose from your teeth, then try to carefully put them back in place and then call our office at 919-381-5900 so we can re-cement them.
 If a temporary veneer does fall off completely and you cannot see us right away, then mix a small amount of petroleum jelly with either baking soda, baking powder, or flour.
 Line the back of the temporary veneer with this mixture and then place it against the tooth with enough pressure to let your bite come together.
 You can also use the temporary dental cement they sell at the drug store.

 Remember that cleaning away plaque bacteria is important for your gum health and in helping the temporary veneer to maintain its position during the next two weeks.
 Brush your teeth gently with a soft-bristle toothbrush and rinse your mouth with mouthwash.